-Applications we are exploring with potential customers of Crown's DynamicTint include:
+Additional applications we are exploring with potential customers of Crown's DynamicTint include:

-- Commercial and multi-family buildings: external windows, internal glass walls and doors for both new construction and retrofit. - Residential homes: residential windows, garage door windows, windows contained in and surrounding residential front doors as well as residential skylights. - Automotive: sunroofs and sun visors.
+- Smart Window Inserts for retrofitting of commercial buildings in markets outside the United States. - Smart window Inserts for retrofitting of multi-family buildings. - Residential homes: residential windows, garage door windows, windows contained in and surrounding residential front doors as well as residential skylights. - Automotive: sunroofs.

-Crown's first product will be the DynamicTint Insert for commercial buildings.
-Crown's Commercial Building Insert would allow the building owner to quickly convert its single pane window units to a dual pane window unit.
-Crown's insert would act as the "second pane" and would allow the building owner to enjoy all the benefits of a dual pane window without having to replace their existing single pane windows.
-Crown's insert can be integrated into the building HVAC control system, thereby optimizing the use of our DynamicTint Insert and reducing the use of the HVAC to heat or cool the rooms utilizing our technology.
 As Crown's DynamicTint technology requires very little energy to effect that transition from clear to dark state, a rechargeable battery coupled with a built-in solar cell eliminates the need to hardwire the inserts to the building electrical system.
 Crown believes that the potential retrofit market for its DynamicTint Building Inserts is significantly large.
 Each unit will have wireless communication capability for control of the film and communication with the building HVAC system.